Joan Elizabeth Walkinson1

 Lynette Redmond married Charles David Alexander John Sparrow Acheson, 7th Earl of Gosford, son of Archibald Alexander John Stanley Acheson, 6th Earl of Gosford and Francesca Augusta Maria Cagiati, in 1983.1

-Lynette Redmond lived at Sydney, New South Wales, Australia.1 As a result of her marriage, Lynette Redmond was styled as Countess of Gosford in 1983.
-From 1983, her married name became Acheson.
+She lived at Sydney, New South Wales, AustraliaG.1 From 1983, her married name became Acheson.
+After her marriage, Lynette Redmond was styled as Countess of Gosford in 1983.

 Citations